jurniores/NitroNetwork/README.md

 conn.iPEndPoint;
  // Dictionary for storing custom data associated with this connection conn.customData;
+//Ping of the conn, in the server conn.Ping;
 // Associates a network identity with this connection.
 // If the connection is lost, the identity is automatically destroyed. conn.AddIdentity(nitroIdentity);